 Thankfully, radar detector brands stepped up and manufactured the answer to this problem: undetectable radar detectors!
 The market for these detectors is still far from saturated, in fact, there are just a few options out there.
 So, like a good fellow speed-lover that I am, I’ve combined them all in one list to give you an idea of what to get to ensure you won’t get caught by RDDs!

-If you’re in rush, here’s a quick table with the necessary details.
+If you’re in a rush, here’s a quick table with the necessary details.

 |VG-2||Spectre I||Spectre IV (Elite)||Overall Score|

 Click For Best Price

 Here are just some of the top undetectable radar detectors that can be relied on without compromising their capability to inform you of legitimate surrounding threats:

 The Escort Redline Ex is currently touted as one of the best radar detectors in the market today.
 This is due to two particular reasons.
 One, this is among the closest we can get to a complete undetectable radar detector, thus delivering its promise of invisibility.
 Two, the Redline Ex boasts of one of the longest tested ranges of the radar detectors currently available in the market.